Boost Library

 Problem description

 The following images show a set of polygons in different color-coded categories.
-Last image shows what the goal is: a set of shapes representing each category and whose square footage can easily be computed.

 Arbitrary polygons with different color-coded categories.